Toyah Willcox: 1991–1999: Presenting work and further albums

+2000–2010: Television appearances and touring

+At the turn of the millennium, she continued to work on The Heaven and Earth Show as a newspaper reviewer and also presented a series of Whose Recipe Is It Anyway on the Carlton Food Network and 40 episodes of Beyond Medicine on the Discovery Health Channel.
+As the noughties progressed, she had stints presenting Head2Head and Destination Lunch on the Overseas Property TV channel, was a newspaper reviewer on Sky News, and hosted various music programmes for Vintage TV.

 In 2001, Willcox was awarded an honorary doctorate by the University of Central England in recognition of her achievements in performing arts, media and broadcasting.
 The 2001 May issue of Q magazine named Willcox number 48 in their top 100 Greatest Women in Music poll, as voted for by readers of the magazine.
 She returned to music in 2002 with new material for a limited edition Little Tears of Love EP and a one-off preview concert at Ronnie Scott's Jazz Club.
 The same year she sold out eleven stadium gigs for the Here and Now tour.
 She continued to perform with her band, releasing a mini-album Velvet Lined Shell in 2003 on her own record label, Vertical Species Records, showcasing a darker, edgier direction.
-In 2004 she performed as part of The Best of the 80s tour in the UK alongside Nick Heyward, Curiosity Killed the Cat and Altered Images.
+Willcox also appeared on the BBC Radio 4 series The Further Adventures of Sherlock Holmes.
+In May 2003, Willcox was a contestant on the second series of the ITV survival reality show I'm a Celebrity...Get Me Out of Here!, and she was fourth to be eliminated.
+In June 2003, Willcox appeared on stage in London's West End performing the title role of Calamity Jane, which was subsequently nominated for an Evening Standard Award for Best Musical at the Shaftesbury Theatre.
+In 2004, she performed as part of The Best of the 80s tour in the UK alongside Nick Heyward, Curiosity Killed the Cat and Altered Images.
 A live DVD followed in 2005, the year that also saw two parts of The Safari Records Singles Collection being issued.
+In February 2005, Willcox appeared on the fourth and final series of the Living TV programme, I'm Famous and Frightened!.
+Willcox was a guest vocalist in the anniversary concert of The Rocky Horror Show at the Royal Court Theatre in May 2006.
+In December 2006, she joined the radio drama series Silver Street on the BBC Asian Network as Siobhan Brady.